noahehall/theBookOfNoah/0current/languages/nim/nim.md

   - interpreter: e.g. like javascript
   - compiler: e.g. like nim
 - methods === precedures === functions === subroutines
-  - method: conext of OOP
+  - method: context of OOP
   - proecure; context of precedural programming
   - function: used in functional programming
   - subroutine: used with saltine crackers